zvonicek/IT3708/task1_flocking/report.md

 ### Alignment

-Alignment force is calculated as a sum of velocities of nearby boids, which is then divided by the count of these nearby boids and normalized.
+Alignment force is calculated as a sum of velocities of nearby boids, which is then normalized.
 This will set the force as an average velocity of its neighbours.

 ### Cohesion